-A nonrefundable fee of \$600 is required within three weeks of the receipt of an offer of admission in order to secure a place in the entering class.
+A nonrefundable fee of \$600 is required upon acceptance of an offer of admission in order to secure a place in the entering class.
 For matriculating students, \$300 will be credited toward the fall-term tuition.
+Students whose acceptance fee was waived will not receive a bill credit.